-“I knew I wanted the gardens filled with vibrant colors and pollinator attracting plants,” says Katie, “so that’s where I started.
-I made a list of plants with bight, warm colored blooms, bold textures that catch the eye, and features that bring in bees, butterflies, and birds.”
+“I knew I wanted the gardens filled with vibrant colors and pollinator-attracting plants,” Piper said.
+“So that’s where I started.
+I made a list of plants with bight, warm-colored blooms, bold textures that catch the eye, and features that bring in bees, butterflies, and birds.”

 Like the Beatles song of the same name, Here Comes the Sun is full of vibrant hope for better days.
 The bursts of color bring joy to those wandering across campus, helping to ease tensions and brighten spirits.

-“I truly feel this show’s energy is cheery and uplifting,” Katie adds.
+“I truly feel this show’s energy is cheery and uplifting,” Piper said.
 “The plantings draw people in to admire and snap photos.
 I know I have enjoyed watching all the bees and hummingbirds buzzing and the butterflies floating by.
 Being outside in gardens truly brings people joy but add swirling butterflies and munching caterpillars and the experience can be spectacular.”

 For a deeper look at the gardens, free guided tours are available via appointment from Monday through Friday from 8:30 a.m. to 3:30 p.m.
-To request an appointment, email Katie Piper at email@example.com, or LC Horticulture Manager Ethan Braasch at firstname.lastname@example.org.
+To request an appointment, email Piper at firstname.lastname@example.org, or L&C Horticulture Manager Ethan Braasch at email@example.com.